 The faculty and staff at Madonna University have made a commitment to writing across the disciplines.
 They recognize that writing competency affects a student's success in college, in graduate school, in the professions, and in everyday life.
 For this reason, Madonna University actively promotes the development of strong writing skills.
-All incoming undergraduate students, including those transferring from other institutions of higher education, are required to write an assessment essay, created and scored by Madonna University writing faculty, for placement in Madonna's required writing courses.
+All incoming undergraduate students, including those transferring from other institutions of higher education, are expected to begin their writing requirement sequence in their first Madonna University semester and must have fulfilled their writing requirements by the end of their third semester at Madonna.
+Writing instruction is required early because it will likely help students succeed in their content-area courses.
+This requirement will be monitored by each student's retention specialist and academic advisor.
 (Students enrolling only for a Certificate of Completion are excused from this policy.
 If such a student later enrolls for a Certificate of Achievement or an undergraduate degree, writing assessment and placement would then be required.)